Consistency of Higgsplosion in Localizable QFT

-The central question is how fast can the distribution $\rho(s)$ be allowed to grow at $s\to \infty$ for the integral $\int_0^\infty ds$ on the right hand side of \eqref{eq:spWa} to be finite, so that the Wightman function $W(x,y)_{\rm 1PI}$ defined by \eqref{eq:spWa1PI} even exists in the coordinate space.
+The central question for us is how fast can the distribution $\rho(s)_{\rm 1PI}$ be allowed to grow at $s\to \infty$ for the integral $\int_0^\infty ds$ on the right hand side of \eqref{eq:spWa1PI} to be finite, so that the Wightman function $W(x,y)_{\rm 1PI}$ defined by \eqref{eq:spWa1PI} even exists in the coordinate space.

-A \emph{strictly localizable} field $O(x)$ is one for which the spectral density integral is finite and the Wightman function $W(x,y)$ in \eqref{eq:spWa} is well-defined for $x\neq y$.
+A \emph{strictly localizable} field $O(x)$ is one for which the spectral density integral is finite and the Wightman function $W(x,y)_{\rm 1PI}$ in \eqref{eq:spWa1PI} is well-defined for $x\neq y$.
 Only the vicinity of $x=y$ needs to be avoided and this is achieved by averaging or smearing the distribution-valued operators with test functions of \emph{compact} support, as in \eqref{eq:2.8}.
-Jaffe~\cite{Jaffe:1967nb,Jaffe:1966an} proved that the requirement of strict localizability implies that the distributions cannot grow faster than,
+Jaffe~\cite{Jaffe:1967nb} proved that the requirement of strict localizability implies that the distributions cannot grow faster than,

 To see that this is indeed the case, we can use the asymptotic properties of the free-theory function $D^{(0)}(x-y; m^2)$ in \eqref{eq:D0} at $m^2=s$,